 Patio Heater Safety Tips: What You Need to Know

-However, since patio heaters run on electricity, natural gas and or propane, all these sources of fuel come accompanied by safety risks.
-With proper handling and appropriate safety measures, the risk attached to using a patio heater can be minimized to none.
+Since patio heaters run on electricity, natural gas and or propane, all these sources of fuel come accompanied by their own respective safety risks.
+With proper handling and appropriate safety measures, the risk attached to using a patio heater can be minimized to "nilch" or even "nada".

 Put Propane Tank far Away From the Heat Source